-Before play begins the gaming mat has to be set up.
+At begins of the match mat has to be set up.
 Referees and ball are placed on the pitch.
 The teams roll a die to determine who will start with the ball.
 After that players are placed.

 3.1 Referee setup